INSIGHT | EXISTING ENTITIES

 • The new requirements emphasise the effectiveness of AML/CTF measures, allowing entities to tailor their AML/CTF programs to their specific risk profiles.

-• There is an increased focus on the role of governing bodies and senior management in overseeing ML/TF/PF risk and AML/CTF compliance and the need to take reasonable steps to comply with AML/CTF obligations, including an explicit requirement to appoint a fit and proper AML/CTF compliance officer responsible for implementing the AML/CTF program.
+• There is an increased focus on the role of governing bodies and senior management in overseeing ML/TF/PF risk and AML/CTF compliance and the need to take reasonable steps to comply with AML/CTF obligations.
+This includes an explicit requirement to appoint a fit and proper AML/CTF compliance officer responsible for implementing the AML/CTF program.

 The AML/CTF program changes are intended to support reporting entities in enhancing their AML/CTF measures, ensuring better compliance and more effective risk management.

-Under the revised Australian AML/CTF Act, an AML/CTF program comprises several key documents, each crucial in ensuring compliance with revised AML/CTF obligations.
+Under the amended Australian AML/CTF Act, an AML/CTF program comprises several key documents, each crucial in ensuring compliance with revised AML/CTF obligations.

 This document sets out the systematic and structured identification of ML/TF risks, an assessment of the likelihood and impact of those risks, and the documentation of the risk assessment process.